 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

-Swamp Willow Brush Layers is the Largest of all North American Willow Species
+Swamp Willow Brush Layers, Callistachys Lanceolata is the Largest of all North American Willow Species

 Swamp Willow Brush Layers are a medium-sized tree that grows in North America.
-The Swamp Willow Brush Layers are the largest of it's kind.
+The Swamp Willow Brush Layers are the largest of their kind.
 It can grow 10-30 meters tall, with the highest being 45 meters tall when it is fully mature.
 The diameter of the trunk can grow to about 20-30 inches.
 The Swamp Willow is also commonly known as the Black Willow.
-These trees can be found in the middle and east side of the U.S. as well as Canada.
-The largest group of these trees located along the Mississippi River.
+You can find these trees in the middle and east sides of the U.S. as well as Canada.
+The largest group of these trees is located along the Mississippi River.
 Swamp Willow Brush layers is a great tree to plant for land that needs stabilizing erosion.
-The soil and growth: The Swamp Willow Brush Layers can grow in almost any soil type, although due to the nature of the roots it needs plenty of moisture and continuously in the growing season.
-They are most commonly found in swamps and on river margins as well as any land that is known to be full of water moisture in the soil.
+The soil and growth: The Swamp Willow Brush Layers can grow in almost any soil type, although it needs plenty of moisture and continuously in the growing season due to the nature of the roots.
+They are most commonly found in swamps and on river margins and any land known to be full of water moisture in the soil.
 The average temperatures that it can grow best in are between 59 and 93 degrees Fahrenheit.
 In the first year, the tree can grow 1.2 inches tall.
-Swamp willow, also called "black willow" or "Southwestern willow," is the largest of all North American willow species.
-Swamp willow is identifiable for its tall, slender shoots that vary in color from yellow to brown and purple.
+Swamp willow, also called "black willow" or "Southwestern willow," is the largest North American willow species.
+Swamp willow is identifiable for its tall, slender shoots that vary from yellow to brown and purple.
 The shoots ultimately produce beautiful red-brown buds, which gives them an even more stunning look.

-Swamp willow Brush Layers are Robust and Adaptable Additions to your Gardens and Landscaping
+Swamp willow Brush Layers, Callistachys Lanceolata are Robust and Adaptable Additions to your Gardens and Landscaping

 It is robust and adaptable, and today it grows wild from New Brunswick and Ontario in Canada down to Florida and even parts of Texas.
 This species does best in USDA hardiness zones 4-9.
 Swamp willow thrives in areas with partial sunlight and moist soil.
 The leaves are identifiable by their rounded, broad bases and their fine-toothed edges.
 If you look closely, you may also see fine hairs along the surface of the swamp willow's leaves.
 When the buds emerge, they are narrow and cone-shaped.
 The bark appears as a dark-gray or brown color.
-At times, the bark is closer to black, which explains the tree's alternate name of "black willow."
-The swamp willow brush layers have a deep root system, which makes it a top choice in areas that are prone to flooding and erosion.
+The bark is closer to black at times, explaining the tree's alternate name of "black willow."
+The swamp willow brush layers have a deep root system, making it a top choice in areas prone to flooding and erosion.
 The Swamp Willow Brush Layers have been a fixture of the American landscape for many years.
-Height-wise, the most massive swamp willow tree on record, which is 63 feet tall, lives in Minnesota.
-The most extensive tree, which is nearly 20 feet in circumference, resides in Marlboro Township, New Jersey.
+Height-wise, the most massive swamp willow tree on record, 63 feet tall, lives in Minnesota.
+The most extensive tree, nearly 20 feet in circumference, resides in Marlboro Township, New Jersey.
 Today, this species is widespread in private and commercial landscapes for its attractive appearance and its hardiness.
-But historically, it has also been quite valuable for its medicinal and healing properties.
-Since the days of ancient Greece, the bark of the willow trees has been used to make tea with anti-inflammatory properties.
+But historically, it has also been precious for its medicinal and healing properties.
+Since ancient Greece, the bark of the willow trees has been used to make tea with anti-inflammatory properties.
 By the 1840s, chemists were using extracts from the tree's bark to create pain-relieving medications.
 If swamp willows are well-cared for, they will live to be about 65 years old.
 In the wild, their lifespan ranges from 40-100 years.
-The tree's wood is light to moderate in density; used for a variety of commercial products including toys, barrels, crates, and wood floors.
+The tree's wood is light to moderate in density and used for various commercial products, including toys, barrels, crates, and wood floors.